-KCHU-AM 770 is a 10,000-watt full service public radio station in the city of Valdez, Alaska.
-KCHU’s signal can be heard in an area the size of Ohio, serving a population base of about 10,000 people.
-There are currently around 300 members, with a listenership made up of a variety of different communities.
+KCHU-AM 770 is a 10,000-watt full service public radio station broadcasting from a tower located in Old Town Valdez*.
+KCHU’s signal reaches a listening area of approximately 45,000 square miles with a population that fluctuates from 10,000 to 25,000 seasonally .
+As of September 30, 2016, KCHU had 413 paid members.
 The station serves seven communities around Prince William Sound and the Copper River Basin.
 KCHU is repeated by translators in Cordova, Whittier, Tatitlek, Chenega Bay and Chitina, and is carried by two full-service licensed stations in McCarthy and Glennallen.

-KCHU can be heard at 770 AM in Valdez, a large rural port city with a population of about 4,300.
-In the small fishing port of Cordova, you can tune in to 88.1 FM.
-The Copper River Basin, including Glennallen and Gakona, is served by KXGA 90.5 FM, a 3,200-watt licensed station located on the top of Tolsona Ridge.
+KCHU can be heard at 770 AM in Valdez, Valdez is the United States’ northernmost ice free port and home of the terminus of the Alaska Pipeline.
+Valdez has a population of about 4,300.
+You can tune in to 88.1 FM in Cordova, Chenega Bay and Tatitlek.
+Cordova is primarily a fishing port, accessible by sea and air only.
+Tatitlek, an island in Prince William Sound, is the home of the Native Village of Tatitlek and the community of Ellamar.
+The Copper River Valley area, including Glennallen, Copper Center and Gakona, is served by KXGA 90.5 FM, a 3,200-watt licensed station whose transmitter is presently located on the top of Tolsona Ridge.